 Time Zone AEDT (Australian Eastern Daylight Time) UTC/GMT +11 hours

 Language The local language is English.

 Currency & Shopping Australian Dollar (AUD) Shop local wines, arts and crafts.

 Best Way to Get Around Buses and ferries are the best ways to get around this city.
-Organized shore excursions are available for sightseeing, surfing, and beach visits.
+Organised shore excursions are available for sightseeing, surfing, and beach visits.

 Famous For Known for its celebrated beaches, Newcastle offers much natural beauty.
 Take a dip in an ocean bath, the largest in the Southern Hemisphere.

-Fun Fact: Foodies Stop in for a brew at a local pub with views of the harbor.
+Fun Fact: Foodies Stop in for a brew at a local pub with views of the harbour.
 Classic fish and chips are also popular with the locals.

 Fun Fact: Landmarks For the best views of Newcastle, visit Christ Church Cathedral.
 Built over 180 years ago, the stunning landmark is still a place of worship.

 A Variety of Choices

 We know the destinations you'll be visiting and what there is to see, do and experience.
 We offer you a variety of excursions to choose from, in every port you'll visit.